hyperledger/indy-node/docs/source/ci-cd.md

 ## Release workflow

 1. Release candidate preparation
-    1. [**Maintainer**] Creates a new release branch `release-X.Y.Z` based on `stable`
+    1. [**Maintainer**] Creates a new release branch `release-X.Y.Z` based on `stable`.
     2. [**Contributor**]
-        - creates a new release candidate branch (e.g. `rc-X.Y.Z.rc1`) based on that release branch
+        - Creates a new release candidate branch (e.g. `rc-X.Y.Z.rc1`) based on that release branch.
-        - merges `master` branch
+        - Merges `master` branch.
-        - sets stable version of `indy-plenum` in `setup.py` (for `indy-node` only)
+        - Sets stable version of `indy-plenum` in `setup.py` (for `indy-node` only).
-        - sets new version `X.Y.Z.rc1` (`./bump_version.sh X.Y.Z.rc1`)
+        - Sets new version `X.Y.Z.rc1` (`./bump_version.sh X.Y.Z.rc1`).
-        - commits and pushes changes
+        - Commits and pushes changes.
-        - creates a release candidate PR to `release-X.Y.Z`
+        - Creates a release candidate PR to `release-X.Y.Z`.
     3. [**Maintainer**] Waits for CI, reviews the release candidate PR and either merges the PR or asks for changes.
 2. Release candidate acceptance
     1. [**Maintainer**] Once the release candidate PR is merged the maintainer **starts release candidate pipeline manually**.
     2. [**build server**] Once the CD pipeline is started (manually triggered) for branch `release-X.Y.Z` it does the following:
-        - creates and pushes release commit to `release-X.Y.Z`
+        - creates and pushes release commit to `release-X.Y.Z`;
-        - publish release candidates packages
+        - publishes release candidates packages;
-        - performs system testing (`indy-node` only)
+        - performs system testing (`indy-node` only);
-        - creates a release PR to merge `release-X.Y.Z` to `stable`
+        - creates a release PR to merge `release-X.Y.Z` to `stable`;
-        - waits for an approval to proceed
+        - waits for an approval to proceed.
     3. [**Maintainer/QA**] Waits for CI, reviews the release PR and either approves or rejects:
-        - may run additional tests against the release candidate before approval
+        - may run additional tests against the release candidate before approval;
-        - in case of approval lets build server to proceed but **does not merge the release PR manually**
+        - in case of approval lets build server to proceed but **does not merge the release PR manually**;
-        - otherwise stops the pipeline and previous steps are repeated for new release candidate `X.Y.Z.rc1` and possible future ones
+        - otherwise stops the pipeline and previous steps are repeated for new release candidate `X.Y.Z.rc1` and possible future ones.
     4. [**build server**]
-        - once it is approved to proceed performs fast-forward merging to stable and creates tag `vX.Y.Z`.
+        - once it is approved to proceed performs fast-forward merging to stable and creates tag `vX.Y.Z`;
-        - otherwise rollbacks release commit pushed to release branch `release-X.Y.Z`
+        - otherwise rollbacks release commit pushed to release branch `release-X.Y.Z`.
 3. Publishing
     1. [**build server**] Once the release PR is merged stable pipeline is triggered and it:
-        - publishes to Pypi
+        - publishes to Pypi;
-        - re-packs rc debian package and publishes to debian stable components
+        - re-packs rc debian package and publishes to debian stable components.

 Hotfix releases are quite similar except the following difference:
-  - hotifx branches `hotfix-X.Y.Z` are created from git tag `vX.Y.(Z-1)`
+  - hotifx branches `hotfix-X.Y.Z` are created from git tag `vX.Y.(Z-1)`;
-  - `master` is not merged since hotfixes (as a rule) should include only fixes for stable code
+  - `master` is not merged since hotfixes (as a rule) should include only fixes for stable code.